MicrosoftDocs/SupportArticles-docs/support/windows-server/group-policy/applying-group-policy-troubleshooting-guidance.md

    1. Change the user's password.
    2. Lock/unlock the workstation.
-   3. Check if there are any system services running on the user account.
+   3. Check if there are any system services running as the user account.
    4. Verify the password in the service configuration is correct for the user account.

 - Error code is 258 (Timeout)